sh(1), and

 document for details.

-The local program lock_n_load
+The local program lock_n_load grabs an

 exclusive lock for accouting updates.
 This allows a single administrator